Know these essential knots and learn an invaluable survival skill you can use for life!

 RELATED: How To Build An Urban Survival Kit

 21. Fisherman’s Bend

 The fisherman’s bend has two double overhand knots tied to each other on every end.
-The line you can make this with is also called as the Prusik Knot excellent as ropes for climbing.
+The line you can make with this is also called as the Prusik Knot, which is excellent as ropes for climbing.

 22. Two Half Hitches

 This type of knot can be a hitch knot or a binding knot.
 You may do this by creating an overhand knot which you tie to a post.
-Then create a half hitch from there.
-It’s also called as a double half-hitch.
+You can then create a half hitch from there.
+It’s also called a double half-hitch.

 23. Hitching Tie

 This is the perfect knot to use when tying off stuff sacks.
 You can easily untie it, and it’s a simple knot to make as well.

 It is also a slip knot or a noose wherein the loop is tied tight around the object.
 You cannot use this though as a strong knot when doing extreme activities.

 24. Tiller’s Hitch